 There are distinct tax and social security rules for those who run a business as a micro-entrepreneur.

-Broadly speaking, under these rules your liability to social security contributions and income tax is based on your turnover (sales), not your profit or loss.
+Broadly speaking, under these rules your liability to social security contributions and income tax is based on your turnover (defined as 'receipts'), not your profit or loss.
 So you do not declare a profit or a loss for the purposes of your liability to income tax.

 If you wish to be taxed on the basis of your actual profit or loss, you cannot adopt micro-entrepreneur tax status.
 You will need to register your business on a different basis, called the régime réel.
 You can of course later change to the régime réel.
 From 2022 a business that wishes to do so can do so up to May of the following year for the previous year.